 The system structure is based on taking action during stressfull situations in a fast and secure way.
 The new priorization of content and functions results in an overview item on top and a flexible and detailed view in the center.

-The dispatchers were unable to communicate quickly because telephone numbers and persons in charge were not associated with incidents.
+Dispatchers are unable to communicate quickly because telephone numbers and persons in charge were not associated with incidents.

 The system is designed to provide context-sensitive information and enable the dispatcher to communicate effectively.

 Designing for expert users which are going to use an interface for eight to ten hours a day and which are used to the existing software requires great listening skills and lots of empathy to meet user needs.
 Keeping in mind to make users feel and act securely, brought us to a whole new level of designing systems.